If you’ve been giving yourself headaches by trying to understand diagrams like this, I think I can help you.

 There are also Wikipedia articles on each of the enzymes listed in this article.

 Amy Yasko’s treatment approach to methylation problems is explained in a free online book.
-She recommends a lot of tests and a very large amount of herbs as well as nutrients (an approach I personally disagree with).
+She recommends a lot of tests and a very large amount of herbs as well as nutrients (an approach I personally disagree with.
+There is an argument that you get specific nutrients from herbs, but at what dosage?
+Why not take a measured nutritional supplement?).

 The Heartfixer website explains a similar approach but gives a lot more scientific detail, and a therapy focused tightly on nutrients without additional substances (an approach I personally find preferable, and of course much cheaper!).